ORIGINAL MOUNTAIN CUR BREEDERS ASSOCIATION SQUIRREL HUNT RULES

 SCORING OF MINUS POINTS

-- If a dog moves over 30 normal steps away from the tree when it is declared treed, it will be minus unless squirrel is seen timbering and dog is following.
+- If a dog moves over 24 normal steps away or 60 feet (when tape measure is available) from the tree when it is declared treed, it will be minus unless squirrel is seen timbering and dog is following.
 In this case, dog must show cast where squirrel stopped.
+Either squirrel must be seen or the dog must be seen timbering the squirrel.

 - When a dog trees and it is evident that a squirrel is not in the tree or the immediate vicinity, points shall be minus.